 The ‘first mover’ is a business that enters the market with a new product or service, before other rivals.
 Often, this is a good thing (known as a first-mover advantage).
 But being the ‘first’ can also throw up challenges.
-These challenges are referred to as ‘first mover disadvantage’.
+These challenges are referred to as ‘first-mover disadvantage’.

-Being first to market may mean educating your audience on what a new product does, or encouraging a new type of behavior.
+To most, first-mover advantage sounds ideal because being first to market may mean educating your audience on what a new product does, or encouraging a new type of behavior.
 For example, the iPhone.

 Or, a first-mover may need to invest greatly in new technology or production capabilities to bring the product to market — an investment with limited certainty of success.